 All building administrators and the Superintendent are designated agents to make child abuse and neglect reports.
+Other administrators may also designate a specific agent to receive reports.

-- A. If a building administrator suspects abuse or neglect, or receives such a report from an employee, they shall notify the Superintendent immediately. - B. The Superintendent or building administrator shall then make an immediate report by telephone of suspected abuse or neglect to DHHS.
-In addition, if the person suspected is not the parent, guardian or other custodian of the child, the Superintendent/building administrator shall also make a verbal report to the District Attorney. - C. The law requires the original notifying employee to make their own report to DHHS and the District Attorney if required, if they have not received confirmation within 24 hours that such a report has been made by the Superintendent/or building administrator. - D. The person making the report to DHHS and/or the District Attorney shall complete the Suspected Child Abuse or Neglect Form in consultation with the notifying employee (see JLF-E). - E. The Superintendent or building administrator shall provide a copy of the Suspected Child Abuse or Neglect Form to the notifying employee within 24 hours of the employee's initial Report.
-The notifying employee shall sign the report and return it to the Superintendent or building administrator. - F. The form will be forwarded to DHHS, and to the District Attorney if required.
+- A. If a building administrator receives the report he/she shall notify the Superintendent immediately. - B. The Superintendent or building administrator shall then make an immediate report by telephone of suspected abuse or neglect DHHS.
+In addition, if the person suspected of abuse or neglect is not the parent, guardian or other custodian of the child, the Superintendent/building administrator shall also make a report to the District Attorney. - C. The law requires the reporting employee to make his/her own report to DHHS and the District Attorney if required, if he/she has not received confirmation within 24 hours that such a report has been made by the Superintendent/building administrator. - D. The person making the report to DHHS and/or the District Attorney shall complete the Suspected Child Abuse or Neglect Form (JLF-E). - E. The Superintendent/building administrator shall provide a copy of the Suspected Child Abuse or Neglect Form to the reporting employee within 24 hours of the employee's initial report.
+The reporting employee shall sign the report and return it to the Superintendent/ building principal. - F. The form will be forwarded to DHHS and to the District Attorney if required.
 It shall be retained by the school unit for ten years, along with any other information relevant to the case.